int user_readparams(void *user, char *filename, int argc, char **argv)

 Master/master_io.c to see how SYMPHONY does this.

 The user can also parse the command line arguments for user settings.
 A shell for doing this is also set up in the file SYMPHONY-5.0/USER/user_master.c.
 Upper case letters are reserved for user-defined command line switches.
 The switch -H is reserved for help and calls the user's usage subroutine (see user_usage).
-If the user returns `USER_DEFAULT', then SYMPHONY will look for the command-line switch -F to specify the file name for reading in the model from either an MPS or a GMPL/AMPL file.
+If the user returns `USER_DEFAULT', then SYMPHONY will look for the command-line switches -F to specify the file name for reading in the model from either an MPS or a GMPL/AMPL file or -L to specify the file name for reading in the model from an LP format file.
 The -D command-line switch is used to specify an additional data file for GMPL/AMPL models.
 If the -D option is not present, SYMPHONY assumes the file is an MPS file.

 |void *user||IN||Pointer to the user-defined data structure.|